cowball0905/CS3343UNO/README.md

 ### Notes

 - The `build.bat` excludes test sources (no JUnit dependency required).
-- If you prefer Eclipse: import `Source/CS3343UNO` as a Java project (set `src/` as source folder) and use the Runnable JAR exporter to create a jar.
 - If you want a reproducible build in CI, a `pom.xml` (Maven) or `build.gradle` (Gradle) can be added.
 - If there are any enquires or problems regarding the project, please feel free to contact hlwong397-c@my.cityu.edu.hk